ywsjl/HistogramGraph/README.md

 # HistogramGraph
-Enter students credit data into the terminal and the code will process if the student will pass, fail or defer the module.
-The code will then store every students data in a text file and will create a histogram with all of the entered students data.
+Inputs students' credit data, processes their results to determine whether they pass, fail, or defer a module, and stores all student records in a text file.
+Additionally, it generates a histogram to visually represent the distribution of student outcomes based on the entered data.